Jayson Werth: Personal life

 Werth began dating his wife Julia when they were in high school.
 They were married on January 8, 2000.
 Their oldest son, Jackson, plays college baseball for the Belmont Bruins.
-In 2004, the Werths filed a libel and slander lawsuit against their mutual high school classmate and Julia's ex, who alleged that Werth had been engaged in a number of adulterous relationships, including one resulting in a child.
+In 2004, the Werths filed a libel and slander lawsuit against their mutual high school classmate and Julia's ex-boyfriend, who alleged that Werth had been engaged in a number of adulterous relationships, including one resulting in a child.

 During his tenure with Washington, Werth owned a home in McLean, Virginia but put it up for sale in 2019.

 Werth's tenure with the Nationals was defined in part by his distinctive long hair and beard, which he began growing out as a superstition against injury.
 Both his 2005 and 2015 wrist injuries occurred in the game after he received a haircut, and Werth used the experience as evidence not to cut his hair.
 In 2015, the Nationals held a promotional event where fans received a Chia Pet in Werth's image, with chia growing out into a hair and beard.

 As a member of the Nationals, Werth has intermittently interacted with US politicians.
 He once attempted to ask Ben Bernanke, then the Chair of the Federal Reserve, about a quantitative easing program, but said that Bernanke "wasn't talking about that economic stuff.
 So we talked about baseball, and it was a hoot."
 In 2017, he delivered a speech for the Organic Trade Association about his own difficulties in obtaining organic farming certifications and advocating in favor of offering more help for farmers seeking to become organic.
 A self-identified political moderate, Werth was invited to President Donald Trump's 2018 State of the Union Address as a guest of Rep. Rodney Davis.
 Two years later, Werth was one of several members of the Nationals to be spotted playing golf with Trump in Florida.